calvincramer/theseus/README.md

 # Installation

 ### Requirements

 - Computer
 - TI-84 Plus Calculator
-- USB-A to USB-B male to male connector
+- USB-A to USB-B male-to-male connector
 - Confidence (you can do it!)

 ### Instructions